MickeyKay/wp-dev-dashboard/readme.md

 * Implements caching to reduce load time for plugin and theme support ticket information.
 * Includes cache-busting "refresh" option to force refresh plugin and theme support ticket data.

-### Coming soon. . . ###
-WP Dev Dashboard is intended to be the go-to resource for WordPress plugin and theme authors looking for a better management experience.
-The below list includes additional features for future development, features that are intended to make WordPress developers' lives as easy as possible.
-If you have an idea for a feature you'd like to see, please submit it via the [support forum](https://wordpress.org/support/plugin/wp-dev-dashboard).

-* Import unresolved Github issues as well as standard wordpress.org forum tickets.

 ## Installation ##

 1. Install the plugin.